 In the 2022 outbreak, however, some patients' symptoms have diverged from the normal pattern.
 For example, some patients developed flu-like symptoms after their skin rashes or didn't experience flu-like symptoms at all, the CDC reported in June.
 Some patients initially developed rashes around the genitals and anus, and these skin lesions caused symptoms of painful inflammation and rectal bleeding.
 Sometimes, patients have had rashes in different stages of progression at the same body site, which is unusual.

-In most cases, the symptoms of monkeypox remain fairly mild and resolve in two to four weeks.
-However, some groups — including children younger than 8, people with weakened immune systems or a history of eczema, and people who are pregnant or breastfeeding — face a greater risk of developing severe monkeypox infections than the general public, according to the CDC.
+In most cases, the symptoms of mpox remain fairly mild and resolve in two to four weeks.
+However, some groups — including children younger than 8, people with weakened immune systems or a history of eczema, and people who are pregnant or breastfeeding — face a greater risk of developing severe mpox infections than the general public, according to the CDC.

-The Congo Basin clade is linked to a higher risk of severe disease and death than the West African clade.
-Estimates of the case fatality rate for the Congo Basin clade range between 6% and 10%, while estimates for the West African clade range between 1% and 3.5%, according to the UCLA Fielding School of Public Health (opens in new tab).
+Clade I mpox viruses are linked to a higher risk of severe disease and death than those in Clade II.
+Estimates of the case fatality rate for Clade I range between 6% and 10%, while estimates for Clade II range between 1% and 3.5%, according to the UCLA Fielding School of Public Health.

-The 2022 outbreak has been driven by the West African clade.
+The 2022 outbreak has been driven by Clade II viruses.
 As of July 23, when the WHO declared the 2022 outbreak a public health emergency, there were five reported deaths out of more than 16,000 cases, worldwide.

-Monkeypox can spread from animals to humans when people come into contact with the blood, bodily fluids, rashes or sores of infected animals, according to the WHO.
-People can also catch the virus if they are scratched or bitten by an infected animal, or if they consume undercooked meat or use products made from infected animals, according to the CDC (opens in new tab).
+Mpox can spread from animals to humans when people come into contact with the blood, bodily fluids, rashes or sores of infected animals, according to the WHO.
+People can also catch the virus if they are scratched or bitten by an infected animal, or if they consume undercooked meat or use products made from infected animals, according to the CDC.

-Person-to-person monkeypox transmission can occur when people come into direct contact with an infected person's rashes, scabs or bodily fluids, including pus, mucus and saliva, or with materials contaminated with their bodily fluids, such as clothing or linens, the CDC states (opens in new tab).
+Person-to-person mpox transmission can occur when people come into direct contact with an infected person's rashes, scabs or bodily fluids, including pus, mucus and saliva, or with materials contaminated with their bodily fluids, such as clothing or linens, the CDC states.
 "Direct contact" may include face-to-face, skin-to-skin, mouth-to-mouth or mouth-to-skin contact.
-It's not yet known whether the virus can spread through semen, vaginal fluids, amniotic fluids, breastmilk or blood, according to the WHO (opens in new tab).
+It's not yet known whether the virus can spread through semen, vaginal fluids, amniotic fluids, breastmilk or blood, according to the WHO.

 In general, the virus typically enters the body through broken skin, the respiratory tract or mucous membranes, which include tissues of the eyes, nose and mouth, according to the UCLA Fielding School of Public Health.
 In pregnant people, the virus can pass through the placenta to the fetus and also can be transmitted via close contact with newborns during and after birth.